appbaseio/reactivesearch/content/docs/analytics/popular-suggestions.md

 Since analytics is the only source to populate the `.suggestions` index.
 When you get started, you'll need some kind of starting data which can be helpful to display the suggestions.

 You can define the external suggestions in the JSON format, each suggestion must have the `key` and `count` keys.
 The value of the `count` key determines the popularity of a particular suggestion.
-You can check the below example of external query suggestions:
+You can check the below example of external popular suggestions:

 ```json
 [